Everything You Need to Know About Cades Cove

-What are the Must-See Things in Cades Cove?
+What Are the Must-See Things in Cades Cove?

 As you drive along the 11-mile loop, you will find all kinds of historic buildings, scenic views, and sights you’ll want to see.
 The first stop along the Loop requires you to hike a short distance to the John Oliver Cabin.
 Then you will come up on the 3 churches with cemeteries, which are popular places to stop and stretch your legs.
-Other major stops include the grist mill, the cantilever barn, and Carter Shields cabin.
+Other major stops include the grist mill, the cantilever barn, and Carter Shields Cabin.
 Check out our step-by-step guide to stops along the Loop Road to find out what else you can see!

 Are There Hidden Gems?

 The stops along Cades Cove are just off the road, but did you know there are some hidden gems in the area you’ll have to search for if you want to find them?
 The Pearl Harbor Tree is a memorial to the people who lost their lives on the day of the Pearl Harbor attack, and you’ll get to stop and walk through the woods to try to find the plaque.
 Another fun secret spot you’ll want to find is Gregory Cave, which is just off the road right before the first cabin on the Cades Cove Loop Road.
-You’ll have fun trying to find these hidden gems!
+You’ll have fun trying to discover these hidden gems!

 What Can I Do in Cades Cove?